About File Deletion

 How to Delete from File Explorer

-If you prefer not to use Bookshelf or want to delete multiple files at once:
+If you're on the Free Plan, or want to delete multiple files at once:

 1. Open File Explorer (Win + E)